 Online: Arizona DHS is partnered with VitalChek to offer birth and death certificates.
 Patrons can also place a telephone order: (877)803-0609.
 It accepts all major debit and credit cards.

 Anyone interested in viewing old birth or death certificates is welcome to use the Arizona Genealogy Record Search.
-Its database stores record that hail from the 19th to late 20th century.
+Its database stores records that hail from the 19th to late 20th century.

 References